isomerpages/imda-codesg/pages/features-content/2019-01-22-never-too-old-to-code.md

 ---
 layout: post
-title: Never too old to code
+title: Never Too Old to Code
 date: 2019-01-22
 permalink: /never-too-old-to-code/
-breadcrumb: Never too old to code
+breadcrumb: Never Too Old to Code
 ---

-## Never too old to code
+## Never Too Old to Code

 While many seniors recognize the need for active aging, most choose to do it by pursuing physical activities such as qigong or line dancing.
 However, what is equally important to successful aging are mentally stimulating activities.
 A tight knit group of 10 seniors in